Kitware/CMake/Help/command/install.rst

   instead of being able to rely on the above (see next example below).

-  To make packages compliant with distribution filesystem layout policies, if projects must specify a ``DESTINATION``, it is recommended that they use a path that begins with the appropriate :module:`GNUInstallDirs` variable.
+  To make packages compliant with distribution filesystem layout policies, if projects must specify a ``DESTINATION``, it is strongly recommended that they use a path that begins with the appropriate relative :module:`GNUInstallDirs` variable.
   This allows package maintainers to control the install destination by setting the appropriate cache variables.
 The following example shows a static library being installed to the default destination provided by